CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 * `@router.head`
 * `@router.options`

 The function body is omitted because **Sensei** automatically handles the API call and response mapping.
+In this case, the function returns a `Pokemon` object, ensuring that the data fetched from the API matches the `Pokemon` model.
+The return type we will call **response type**.

+/// info
+This "omitting"
-This "omitting" we will call *Interface-driven function* or *Signature-driven function*, because we do not write any code achieving the result.
+we will call **Interface-driven function** or **Signature-driven function**, because we do not write any code achieving the result.
 We dedicate this responsibility to some tool, parsing the function's interface(signature).
 And according to it, tool handles a call automatically.

-In this case, the function returns a **Pokemon** object, ensuring that the data fetched from the API matches the * *Pokemon** model.
-The return type we will also call *response type*.
+///

 ### Step 5: Making the API Call